Agam9427/WiDS-2022-23/Week 1/readme.md

 * [File Handling (Optional)](#file-handling-optional)
 * [Assignment](#assignment)

-Then we'll go through some
+Then we'll go through some data science libraries.
 # Data Science Libraries!

 Now, we will look at Applications of Python in Data Analysis fields and will cover various python libraries used for this namely :